sCrypt-Inc/scryptTS-docs/docs/overview.md

 ## How does `scryptTS` work?

-`scryptTS` provides a feature that can transpile smart contracts written in TypeScript into equivalents written in a dedicated Bitcoin SV smart contract language named [`sCrypt`](https://scrypt.io) at TypeScript compile time.
+`scryptTS` provides a feature that can transpile smart contracts written in TypeScript into equivalents written in a dedicated Bitcoin smart contract language named [`sCrypt`](https://scrypt.io) at TypeScript compile time.
 Those sCrypt contracts can be compiled into [Bitcoin Script](https://wiki.bitcoinsv.io/index.php/Script) by the native compiler, and then the low-level scripts could be used as locking / unlocking scripts when building transactions.

-Backed by these underlying techniques, developers could use their most familiar language TypeScript to build Bitcoin SV smart contract applications.
+Backed by these underlying techniques, developers could use their most familiar language TypeScript to build Bitcoin smart contract applications.

 ## Learn scryptTS